-While thirst is a useful gauge for letting you know when you are dehydrated, it should not be the sole indicator for being under-hydrated.
+While thirst is a useful gauge for letting you know when you are dehydrated, it should not be the sole indicator of being under-hydrated.
 By the time your body tells you that you are thirsty, you may already be grappling with the consequences of various levels of dehydration, like fatigue or headaches.
-The color of urine has long been used to gauge a person's health and this extends to observing how hydrated you may be.
+The color of urine has long been used to gauge a person's health, and this extends to observing how hydrated you may be.
 The closer your urine is to clear and pallid, the better you are in terms of hydration.

 Wrapping Everything Up

 Most people never need to answer the question “how much water should you drink?” because their bodies will let them know when they need to drink up.
 That said, there are conditions and situations where you may want to willfully drink more water than normal.
 Because no one but you can gauge how much water you should drink, feel free to play around with how much water you need each day; some people seem to work better when they drink more water than the average person, while others will complain about the increased need to visit the bathroom.

 If you want a basic summary of how much water a human adult needs to function properly, abide by these guidelines.

 - Drink often enough over time that your urine is pale and clear.